 Admission is competitive.
 Qualifications required: arts or applied arts school diploma, university degree in a related field or equivalent training or experience

 The application portfolio has to be sent to the school (firstname.lastname@example.org) by April 13 2021.
 Admission interviews will take place on May 3 and 4 2021.

 The EDHEA scholarship supports students who wish to work intensively on site during their Master's studies.
 The scholarship consists of one room in a 3-room apartment with kitchen and bathroom in Sierre (additional costs for electricity and water are paid by the student).
 Students who would like to apply for this scholarship additionally enclose an short letter of motivation with the note "EDHEA scholarship" (max.
 1 A4 page) to their MAPS application.
 Selection criteria are the financial urgency and content-related persuasiveness of the application.

 Wyss Foundation scholarship

-The Wyss Foundation scholarship is for international emerging artists from non-European countries, including Latin America and the Middle East.
+The Wyss Foundation scholarship is for international emerging artists from Africa, Asia or latin America, including Latin America and the Middle East.
 It is awarded to MAPS students by the Hansjoerg Wyss Foundation.

 Selection criteria for the Wyss Scholarship